lnlp/LMIC-node/README.md

 A BSF has the same name as the board-id and is suffixed with `.h` extension.
 BSF's are located in the `src/boards` folder.

-A BSF contains important information about a board (including connection/wiring details) and provides the following functionality:
+A BSF contains important information about a board (including connection/wiring details), contains a URL to PlatformIO's documentation for the board and provides the following functionality:

 - Defines the default device-id.
 - Defines 'wait for serial port' timeout default value (if needed).